 The ability to A/B test is crucial for modern businesses.
 Without it, you can't put all the data and insights you collect to good use.
 You need to be able to apply the knowledge you gain from your data by test variables and fine-tuning the online shopping journey.
 It's the best way to optimize the customer experience.

 📈 Customer satisfaction

-To calculate it, businesses send a survey immediately following a purchase or interaction, depending on the nature of their business.
-The survey will ask "How satisfied were you with your experience?" and provide a corresponding survey scale.
+To calculate it, companies send a survey immediately following a purchase or customer interaction, depending on the nature of their business.
+The survey will ask "how satisfied were you with your experience?" and provide a corresponding survey scale.
 The CSAT is the average score of that survey.

-The Net Promoter Score (NPS) can also be a helpful metric for businesses, which is a customer satisfaction benchmark that measures how likely customers are to recommend the business to a friend.
-Also, via a survey, retailers will be able to determine the percentage of customers that love, are neutral or aren't a fan of the brand.
+The net promoter score (NPS) can also be a helpful metric for businesses, which is a customer satisfaction benchmark that measures how likely customers are to recommend the business to a friend.
+Also recorded via a survey, retailers will be able to determine the percentage of customers that love, are neutral towards, or aren't a fan of the brand.

-How B2C and B2B Companies Create Great eCommerce Customer Experiences
+Examples of B2C and B2B Companies Creating Great E-Commerce Customer Experiences

-In order to win in today’s fast-paced world of digital commerce, the creation and management of exceptional experiences are a must.
+In order to win in today’s fast-paced world of digital commerce, the creation and management of exceptional experiences is a must.